julianpomper/SwiftReactor/README.md

 # SwiftReactor

-A protocol which should help to structure your data flow in SwiftUI (and UIKit).
+A protocol which should help structure your data flow in SwiftUI (and UIKit).

 Inspired by [@devxoul](https://github.com/devxoul)´s [ReactorKit](https://www.github.com/ReactorKit/ReactorKit).